uChip/MCP4551/README.md

 MCP4551 Digital Potentiometer Library
 ===============

-This is an Arduino library for interfacing to Microchip's MCP4551 digital potentiometer (variable resistor).
+This is an Arduino library for interfacing to Microchip's MCP4551, 8 bit, digital potentiometer (variable resistor).

 The MCP4551 communicates over the I2C bus.
 This library uses the Arduino Wire.h library for that communication.